mquimi/Election_Analysis/README.md

 ![alt text](https://github.com/mquimi/Election_Analysis/blob/main/Images/largest%20county.png)

+Denver was the county with the largest number of votes.

 Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.

 ![alt text](https://github.com/mquimi/Election_Analysis/blob/main/Images/percentage.png)